 Tips to make Perfect Ladoo

-- Use fresh besan to make ladoo.
-I understand you don't have too much control or cannot find the date the besan was made, but use the one you got recently for best results.
+Use fresh besan to make ladoo.
+I understand you don’t have too much control or cannot find the date the besan was made, but use the one you got recently for the best results.

-- Be patient and stir on: Making Besan Ladoo is a lot of arm work and you need to keep stirring continuously.
+Be patient and stir on: Making Besan Ladoo is a lot of arm work, and you need to keep stirring continuously.
 This is crucial for the besan to cook uniformly and not burn.

-- If you double or triple this recipe, the roasting time will increase as well.
+If you double or triple this recipe, the roasting time will increase as well.

 Common Questions